Sample WordPress Guide

 - [0:00] – General information about your website and tour of the Home page.

 - [time] – Home:

-- GROW YOUR WORLD THEME – Your website uses the standard Grow Your World theme, which can be customized to give it an even more unique and personalized look
+- GROW YOUR WORLD THEME – Your website uses the standard Grow Your World theme, which has been customized to give it an even more unique and personalized look

-- WORDPRESS 6.X – Your new site has the latest version of WordPress installed as your website’s Content Management System (CMS).
+- WORDPRESS 6.X (as of XXXX) – Your new site has the latest version of WordPress installed as your website’s Content Management System (CMS).

 - CMS IMPROVEMENTS – Implemented extensive improvements and customizations to the default WordPress interface, to maximize the usability of the CMS.

 - FUNCTIONS & FEATURES – Installed a number of essential plugins and widgets to enhance site functioning and performance, including:

 - Events Calendar

 - Images enhancements – gallery display, Lightbox popup effects, Metaslider slideshows, image “smushing” and auto-resizing (keeps image sizes down to improve site speed), easy image replacing in media library

 - RESPONSIVE DESIGN – By design, your website is completely responsive for viewing on devices of all sizes.